Mixed moduli in 3d N=4 higher-genus quivers: Single-trace mixed moduli

 \paragraph{F-term relations for zero-monopole terms.}

 The character $\crel$ counts chiral ring relations among products of electric and magnetic currents.
 Such products are of the form $\tq_Iq_I$ (modulo the $\nab$ aforementioned F-term relations) times components of~$\phi$, or times a monopole operator of dimension $\Delta(\mbf)=1$.
-Here we consider $\crel^{\mbf=0}$ counting relations with~$\phi$.
+For now, we consider $\crel^{\mbf=0}$ which counts relations involving~$\phi$.
 The second F-term constraints in~\eqref{abel-Fterm} imply that

-which amounts to $\NCCbar_I\otimes\NCC_I$ relations for each~$I$, namely to $\singlet_G(\Lambda^2\Vhyp)$ relations in total.
+which amounts to $\NCCbar_I\NCC_I$ relations for each~$I$, namely to $\singlet_G(\Lambda^2\Vhyp)$ relations in total.
 Because the $\tq_Iq_I$ are themselves subject to the (first) F-term relation in~\eqref{abel-Fterm}, the overall trace

-involves an ``electric current'' $\sum_{I=1}^{\nCC} \Tr(\tq_Iq_I)\,w_I$ that was already removed by F-term conditions in~\eqref{abel-c10}.
+involves an ``electric current'' $\sum_{I=1}^{\nCC} \Tr(\tq_Iq_I)\,\omega_I$ that was already removed by F-term conditions in~\eqref{abel-c10}.
 It does not correspond to a relation on products of actual magnetic and electric current multiplets.
 If the theory consists of several explicitly non-interacting subsectors, namely $G=H_1\times \dots\times H_{\nsec}$ with each hypermultiplet being charged only under one~$H_i$, then one relation is redundant in each sector.
 Altogether we obtain

 Note that this combines neatly with the zero-monopole contributions in~\eqref{Nst-abel}:

 in which $n_T \geq \nsec$ because each sector has (at least) one stress-tensor.
 In \autoref{prop:mixedmoduli} we assume that there are no accidental decoupled subsectors, so that $n_T=\nsec$.